KettleandClock/Autostede/_posts/2024-01-02-basic-rules.md

 - An action of Precision is one where the character or stede is taking their time, acting in the perfect way at the perfect moment, such as picking a lock, carefully negotiating the dry spots in a swamp or lining up that one perfect shot.

 # Dice Rolls
 When you do something risky, describe what you intend to do and the GM tells you which Attribute that uses.
-Roll that many dice and choose a single result, add any relevant modifiers and;
+Roll dice equal to your attribute rating and choose a single result, add any relevant modifiers and;

 - If your result is a 1-3, then you have failed.
 The GM will tell you what happens.
 - If your result is 4-5 then you have succeeded, but at a cost or with a condition.
 - If your result is 6 or more then you have succeeded.

 These dice rolls are modified further by Skills and Modules.